Chatham Street and St. Paul's Chapel - 1798

 Park Row

 The fenced area on the right was the Common, later City Hall Park.
+This old fence was built in 1785.
 The new City Hall was constructed in the place in the early 19th century.
+The Park was enclosed by a iron railing, built in 1818 and 1821.

-At the left is the Park Theatre, erected between 1795 and 1798, on the east side of Chatham Street.
+At left is the New York Theatre, the first Park Theatre.
+It was erected between 1795 and 1798, on the east side of Chatham Street.
 Park Theatre was a playhouse which opened in January 1798 under lease to William Dunlap and John Hodgkinson.
-This building was destroyed by fire on May 25, 1820, but immediately rebuilt.
+This building was destroyed by fire on May 25, 1820, but rebuilt in 1821 with a much simpler façade.

 More: Park Row in 19th Century